jpacilo/jpacilo/README.md

 ## Hi, I'm Paolo 👋

-I am an AI/ML practitioner with a bias towards action than blind perfectionism.
+I am an AI/ML practitioner with a bias towards action than perfectionism.
 I am based in 🇵🇭 where it's mostly 🌤️ or 🌧️.
 Outside development work, I play sports 🎾 and take [pictures](https://vsco.co/jpacilo/gallery) 📸 in my free time.
 I am best reached via [email](joshuaacilo.13@gmail.com) for anything interesting.

+In terms of education,
 - 🎓 I am part of the pioneer batch of the [AI program](https://coe.upd.edu.ph/masters-of-engineering-in-artificial-intelligence/) in the Philippines at UP Diliman, where I am currently studying MEngAI

+In terms of work,
+- 🏦 Working with an EU multinational bank, exploring genAI and machine learning use cases in software engineering and DevOps like test automation
 - 🚢 Worked with a [tech startup](https://www.expedock.com/) in US, experimenting with docAI models for processing complex paperworks in global trade
 - 📡 Worked with a [telco company](https://www.globe.com.ph/#gref) in PH, doing a wide plethora of tabular ML problems and kickstarting the geoDS practice